21 May How to Avoid a Common Fertilizing Error

 Today on Sod U we share a common fertilizing error and outline steps you can take to avoid it.
 Each year, DIY homeowners all over the country get their lawns ready to look their best.
 Fertilization is an important part of this process, but done incorrectly, your lawn can end up looking more like a zebra than the uniform, plush, green carpet you desire.

 A key ingredient in most fertilization regimes is a group of minerals that contribute to enhancing the green color of your lawn.
 These minerals include nitrogen, iron and sulfur.
-Nitrogen fertilizers are classified as either quick release or slow release.
+Nitrogen fertilizers are classified as either quick-release or slow-release.
 Specifically, it is the misapplication of quick release nitrogen fertilizer that causes the unwanted striping in a lawn.
+This error can be made with both liquid and granular fertilizers.

 Steps to take to avoid this error: